 Use the ALL PRIVILEGES privilege type to revoke all of the permissions from the user for the specified table.
+You can also revoke one or more table privileges by specifying a privilege-list.

 Use the DELETE privilege type to revoke permission to delete rows from the specified table.